Fbullman/kickstarter-analysis/README.md

 * Least Successful months: January, October, July, June

 ### Analysis of Outcomes Based on Goals
-Based on analysis of Outcome of Goals Louise has a higher successful rate aimed on Goals that are less than a $1000.00 pledge.
+Based on analysis of Outcome of Goals Louise has a higher successful rate at 76% aimed on Goals that are less than a $1000.00 and a good successful rate at 73% based on goals between $1000 and $4999.
+So its recommended Louise focus on Goals with a maximun of $4999.

 ![This is an image](https://github.com/Fbullman/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png?raw=true)